• About Connective

 HARO link building: a legitimate tool for beefing up your backlink profile or just a gigantic waste of time and effort?
 If you stay current with SEO (search engine optimization) trends and tactics, you’ve probably heard the buzz about HARO.
 A free tool for building credible backlinks and bolstering your SEO strategies?
 It sounds too good to be true, but thankfully, it’s not.
 If you learn how to use HARO properly, it can be a gold mine of powerful backlinks for your website.
 Best of all, it really is free!
 I’m going to explain all about HARO link building and how you can integrate this platform into your digital marketing and SEO strategies, so let’s dive right in.

-What Is HARO Link Building?
-HARO = Help a Reporter Out
+What is HARO link building?
+HARO = Help a reporter out

 Rodney Warner